 Deniz Yücel (born 10 September 1973 in Flörsheim am Main, Germany) is a German-Turkish journalist and publisher, best known for his works in Die Tageszeitung and Die Welt.

 He began his political science studies at the Free University of Berlin in 1996.
 From 1999 he worked as a freelance author for media such as the Tagesspiegel, the taz, the Süddeutsche Zeitung, the standard and the German channels BR, NDR and WDR.
-From 2007 to 2015, he was an editor at taz and co-director of Jungle World before being named Turkey correspondent in 2015.
+From 2007 to 2015, he was an editor at taz and co-director of Jungle World before being assigned as the Turkey correspondent of die Welt newspaper in 2015.

 In addition to journalism, Yucel is also known for his essays.
 He studied Political Science at the Free University of Berlin and began his professional career in 1999 as a freelance journalist.
 He worked for Jungle Wold weekly in 2002 and Die Tagezzeitung in 2007.
 In 2015, the German newspaper Die Welt appointed him as the representative of Turkey.
 He has been awarded the Kurt Tucholsky Prize in Literature in 2011.